 On November 1, 2022, the Company filed the 2022 Shelf with the SEC in relation to the registration of up to an aggregate offering price of \$250.0 million of common stock, preferred stock, debt securities, warrants and units or any combination thereof.
 The Company also simultaneously entered into the Sales Agreement with the Sales Agent to provide for the offering, issuance and sale by the Company of up to an aggregate of \$75.0 million of common stock from time to time in the ATM under the 2022 Shelf and subject to the limitations thereof.
-The Company issued 732,189 shares of common stock at an average price of \$12.51 for aggregate gross proceeds of \$9.2 million as of December 31, 2022 under the ATM, and issued no common stock for the three months ended March 31, 2023.
+The Company issued 169,200 shares of common stock at an average price of \$12.58 for aggregate gross proceeds of \$2.1 million during the six months ended June 30, 2023 under the ATM.
+In addition, the Company issued 732,189 shares of common stock at an average price of \$12.51 for aggregate gross proceeds of \$9.2 million as of December 31, 2022 under the ATM.